ReproducibiliTea-org/reproducibiliTea/index.md

 Want to join the movement?
 Grab your cup of (Reproducibili)tea and use our freely accessible and adaptable materials to start organising your own [journal club](/journal-clubs/) today.

+# Definition of a ReproducibiliTea journal club

+1. You have emailed Amy Orben (amy.orben@cantab.net) telling her about your club
+2. Your club with topics related to reproducibility, open science, research quality, or good/bad research practices (in any field).

 # Current Journal Clubs

 **Austria**